Lovely-Sim-Racing/lovely-dashboard/README.md

 ---

-### The Lovely Dashboard, used by thousands* of sim racers across the world, has become a staple in all of your sim racing setups.
-From professionals like **Tony Kanaan** all the way to rookies, the Lovely Dashboard delivers the best and most consistent information for all simulators.

-<strong>*</strong> Google Analytics: 22k Unique Users Mar 2023 - Mar 2024
+### The Lovely Dashboard—the world’s leading Simhub telemetry dashboard—delivers all the data you need in a clean and consistent UI across all simulators.
+Trusted by professionals like **Tony Kanaan**, **David Perel** and **Tim Heinemann**, as well as sim racers of all skill levels.

 ![Basic Feature Set](docs/images/primary-tdm.gif)

 <br/><br/>